Gaskoin Richard Morden Wright: Nablus mission and Founding St. Luke's Hospital

-In November 1983, Wright was forbidden by the Medical Board to go to Uganda and was instead appointed to Palestine.
-On 5 January 1984 Wright left London for Constantinople en route to Jaffa with the support of St. Philips Episcopal Church.
+In November 1893, Wright was forbidden by the Medical Board to go to Uganda and was instead appointed to Palestine.
+On 5 January 1984 Wright left London for Constantinople en route to Jaffa with the support of St. Philip's Episcopal Church.
 Wright reached Nablus, Palestine, the site of his most significant missionary work, on 14 February 1894.
 After arriving at Nablus, Wright opened a temporary hospital.
 After people found out that a European doctor opened a hospital nearby, patient volume increased, with Wright and his team treating about 200 to 250 cases each week.
 Wright also opened a dispensary nearby despite opposition from the local authorities.

 Opposition to Wright's work came from his attempts to teach the local people about Christianity.
 On 8 November 1895, Wright's team and a German clergyman were attacked by a mob of about 500 people.
 While a Syrian C.M.S. worker was hit with a rock on the head, nobody was fatally injured.
 During the attack, Wright was in a conference in Jerusalem and tried to get the female workers of his team to Jaffa, but this was prevented by military activity.
-After the attack, the C.M.S Wali in Beirut requested protection from the governor for the Christian missionaries.
-In response, the governor sent 3500 troops to protect the CMS missionaries including Wright and his team.
+After the attack, the C.M.S Wali in Beirut requested protection from the governor for the Christian missionaries; in response, the governor sent 3500 troops to protect the CMS missionaries including Wright and his team.

-Opposition continued to Wright's missionary work, and many people sent petitions to the governor to shut down the hospital.
-Despite this, Wright continued working and expanded the women's wing to accommodate the increase in patients of around 10,000 per year.
+Opposition continued to Wright's missionary work, and many people sent petitions to the governor to shut down the hospital; despite this, Wright continued working and expanded the women's wing to accommodate the increase in patients of around 10,000 per year.
 In 1896 Wright requested funding from CMS for a new building, as the hospital frequently flooded.
-The request for funding for a new hospital was denied due to lack of funds.
+The request was denied due to lack of funds.